Project Management in the Built Environment

 Compulsory modules

-This follows on from Applied Research Methods and aims not only to generate new knowledge or insights but also to develop students’ capacities to undertake rigorous research, to plan and execute an extended project and to communicate complex ideas effectively in words and graphically.
-Each student will work with a supervisor from within the School to produce an original piece of work of publishable quality, generally, through conducting their own primary research and presenting their findings in a professional manner.
+This follows on from Applied Research Methods and aims not only to generate new knowledge or insights but also to develop your capacities to undertake rigorous research, to plan and execute an extended project and to communicate complex ideas effectively in words and graphically.
+You will work with a supervisor from within the School to produce an original piece of work of publishable quality, generally, through conducting your own primary research and presenting your findings in a professional manner.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.